Description

 - Purity: ≥99% (HPLC verified)

-- Solubility: Highly soluble in sterile water, bacteriostatic water, or saline
+- Solubility: Highly soluble in sterile water, sterile water, or saline

 Pharmacological Properties

-- Mechanism: Dual agonist – appetite suppression + energy expenditure
+- Mechanism: Dual agonist – appetite suppression + energy output

 - Tmax: 24-48 hours